The National Service

 Neurosurgery is described as a 'low volume specialty' - this means that there are fewer operations than those performed by orthopaedic surgeons for example.
 There are 35 consultant neurosurgeons in Scotland working closely with colleagues who deliver the neuroscience service; they are based in Aberdeen, Dundee, Edinburgh and Glasgow and each has specialist areas of interest.
 All four units look after patients who present as emergencies as well as those who are referred by their GP.

-The units in Aberdeen and Dundee manage adults and children in adjacent hospitals whereas both Edinburgh and Glasgow have looked after children in neuroscience units within dedicated children's hospitals that are situated in other parts of the cities from their adult counterparts.
-In June 2015, the children's hospital at Yorkhill in Glasgow moved to the new Royal Hospital for Children as part of the Queen Elizabeth University Hospital in south Glasgow.
-In 2018, the children's hospital in Edinburgh will move to the Royal Infirmary of Edinburgh site at Little France in the south of Edinburgh.
+The units in Aberdeen, Dundee and Glasgow manage adults and children in adjacent hospitals, whereas in Edinburgh, children are looked after in a paediatric neuroscience ward within a dedicated children’s hospital situated in another part of the city from its adult counterpart.
+The children's hospital in Edinburgh will move to the Royal Infirmary of Edinburgh site at Little France, in the south of Edinburgh, in February 2018.

 Could you help us make our services better for children and young people?